Kotlin/kotlin-spec/docs/kotlin.core/expressions.md

 The types of these expressions are implementation-defined, but the following constraints must hold:

+- The type of any kind of property reference is a subtype of `kotlin.reflect.KProperty<T>`, where the type parameter `T` is fixed to the type of the property;
+- The type of any kind of callable reference is a subtype of [function type][Function types] that allows the corresponding callable to be accessed/called accordingly:
+    - For a type-callable reference, it is an extension function type `O.(Arg0 ...
+ArgN) -> R`, where `O` is a receiver type same as the left-hand type of the expression, `Arg0, ... , ArgN` are either empty (for a property reference) or are the types of function formal parameters (for a function reference) and `R` is the result type of the callable;
+    - For a value-callable reference, it is a normal function type `(Args) -> R`, where `Arg0, ... , ArgN` are either empty (for a property reference) or are the types of function formal parameters (for a function reference) and `R` is the result type of the callable.
+    The receiver is bound to the left-hand side expression of the reference expression.

+Being of an appropriate function type also means that the values defined by these references are valid callables themselves, with an appropriate `operator invoke` overload, that allows using call syntax to evaluate the value of the callable with the appropriate arguments.

+> Note: one may say that any function reference is essentially the same as a lambda literal with the corresponding number of arguments, calling the callable being referenced.

 TODO(this is pretty complex, actually.
 Do we need all the K(Mutable)PropertyN business defined in the specification???)
 TODO(we need to update overload resolution section with these guys)

 #### Class literals

+A class literal is very similar in syntax to a callable reference, with the difference being that it uses the keyword `class` instead of the referenced identifier.
+Similar to callable references, there are two forms of class literals: with a type used as the left-hand side argument of the expression and with another expression used as such.
+This is also one of the few cases where a parameterized type may (**and must**) be used without its type parameters.

+All class literals have type `kotlin.KClass<T>` and produce a platform-defined object associated with type `T`, which, in turn, is either the type given as the left-hand side of the expression or the [runtime type][Runtime type information] of the value given as the left-hand side of the expression.
+In both cases, `T` must be a [runtime-available type][Runtime type information] in the current scope.
+As the runtime type of the expression is not known at compile time, the compile-time type of the expression is `kotlin.KClass<U>` where $T <: U$ and `U` is the compile-time of the expression.

+The produced object can be used to allow access to platform-specific capabilities of the runtime type information available on particular platform, either directly or through reflection facilities.

 TODO(this is a stub)